Politique de confidentialité

 The controller shall collect and process the personal data of applicants for the purpose of the processing of the application procedure.
 The processing may also be carried out electronically.
 This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the website to the controller.
 If the controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
 If no employment contract is concluded with the applicant by the controller, the application documents shall be automatically deleted twelve (12) months after notification of the refusal decision, provided that no other legitimate interests of the controller are opposed to the deletion.
-Other legitimate interest in this relation is, for example, a burden of proof in a procedure under the Principal of Equal Treatment (Directive 2006/54/EC).
+Other legitimate interest in this relation is, for example, a burden of proof in a procedure under the Principal of Equal Treatment (Directive 2006/54/EC) in Europe.

 8. Data Protection Provisions for the Application and Use of Google Analytics

 On this website and other directly owned and controlled websites, the Controller has integrated the component of Google Analytics (with Anonymization function).
 Google Analytics is a web analytics service.
 Web Analytics is the collection, gathering and analysis of data about the behavior of visitors to websites.
 A Web analysis service collects, inter alia, data about from which website a person has come to another website (the so-called referrer), which sub-pages were visited or how often and for what duration a sub-page was viewed.
 Web Analytics are mainly used for the optimization of a website and in order to carry out a cost-benefit analysis of Internet advertising.

 The operating company of Google Analytics is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, United States.